ni/labview-icon-editor/README.md

 3. Open lv_icon_editor.lvproj in LabVIEW.
 4. The top-level VI is in the Project Explorer at __My Computer &#x00BB; resource/plugins &#x00BB; lv_icon.lvlib &#x00BB; lv_icon.vi__.

+Complete the following steps to automate __step 2__ from above:
+1. Open powershell in *Admin* mode and navigate to pipeline\scripts from your github repo
+2. Modify the following command to point to your github repo .\DevelopmentMode.ps1 -RelativePath "C:\labview-icon-editor" and run it.

 ## Distribution Guide ##
 Complete the following steps to distribute your custom icon editor to another machine.